firebase/firebase-js-sdk/common/api-review/util.api.md

 // @public
 export function getUA(): string;

-// Warning: (ae-missing-release-tag) "IndexedDbTransactionError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "IndexedDbTransactionError" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
+// @internal
 export class IndexedDbTransactionError extends FirebaseError {
     constructor(actionName: string, cause: Error | string);
     // (undocumented)